 A passionate advocate of reaching out to children of all backgrounds through the creation of youth choirs, Christopher developed AC Academy, a music education programme “which is unique in the UK, highly effective in its legacy and absolutely brilliant in quality.
 I never cease to feel proud of it.”

 Christopher coaches and lectures on the MMus choral conducting course at Cambridge University and is a guest speaker on the Harvard Global Leadership Programme.
 He is also part of a programme to roll out the choir creation and leadership programmes in Kenya with institutions aiming to reinstate street children into mainstream education.

 When not conducting, Christopher loves fine cooking.
-After a long day of music preparation, he often enjoys going for a cycle to process everything he has worked on, and on many occasions, this is where he feels that the real music learning takes place.
+After a long day of music preparation, he often enjoys going for a cycle to process everything he has worked on.

 “When I talk to other people about their jobs for which they struggle to get out of bed, and I have never felt like a have a job.
 I just wake up and do a hobby.”